 Not convinced yet, Go Ape Aberfoyle is for you?
 Here are five reasons why you should try it:

-1) Change of perspective
+1) It’s a change of perspective

 I had driven past the entrance to the Go Ape Aberfoyle car park many times – once even stopped to take photos of the bluebells across the road.
 But actually try it?
 That had been on my bucket list for quite a while.